crate-crypto/go-eth-kzg/readme.md

 - Create/Verify blob proofs
 - Verify and compute KZG proofs

+For more information on usage of this API, check out `examples/api_test.go`

 We note that this library can also be used to implement the 4844 precompile.
 ## Getting started